 This development proposal as originally presented to the neighborhood would encompass all 11 properties/buildings between 717 and 751/753 E. Johnson St., all on the south side of E. Johnson.
 A first proposal version was presented on Feb.
-2, 2017, and has evolved.
-The Feb.
-15 version includes renovating 3 existing multi-flat rental homes and demolishing 8 multi-flat rentals homes.
+2, 2017.
+A Feb.
+15 version included renovating 3 existing multi-flat rental homes and demolishing 8 multi-flat rentals homes.
 The 8 to be demolished would be replaced with 3 apartment buildings, including three first-floor retail locations.
-Another retail location would be located in the first floor of the existing 3-story building at the corner of N. Livingston and E. Johnson.
-The 3 new buildings would have up to 80 parking stalls in a partially underground level with 3 to 4 floors of apartments above.
-A total of 80 apartments are proposed.
-An April 20 proposal revision included moving 3 more houses to lots elsewhere in Tenney-Lapham and a June 1 revision reduced the mass of the mezzanine level.
-The latest proposal version eliminated the smallest of the 3 new buildings, resulting in a total of 3 potential house demolitions, 3 homes potentially being moved offsite, 1 home moved to a gap on the same block, and 4 homes staying where currently sited.
+The Aug.
+8, 2017 proposal version eliminated the smallest of the 3 new buildings, resulting in a total of 4 potential house demolitions, 2 homes being moved offsite in Tenney-Lapham, 1 home moved to a gap on the same block, and 4 homes staying where currently sited.
+The 2 new buildings would have 69 parking stalls in a partially underground level with 4 floors of apartments above.
+A total of 69 apartments are proposed, including 13 in existing buildings.
 See developer slides below for more details.

 *** Note: A TLNA Steering Committee for evaluating this proposal met numerous times and issued a 29 June 2017 summary report and an 8 August 2017 supplementary report on the proposal (see below).
-Subsequently, on 9 November 2017 TLNA Council voted 10-4 to oppose the proposal (see letter to City below).
-It is expected that the Houden development team will pursue city approval for the proposal despite TLNA Council's opposition.
-Schedules for city meetings related to the proposal are TBD, but these meetings are usually mentioned by Alder Zellers in her District 2 weekly emails that are also sent to the TLNA listserv. ***
+Subsequently, on 9 November 2017 TLNA Council voted to oppose the proposal (see letter to City below).

 Developer: Chris Houden